tillitis/dev-tillitis/hugo/content.castor/unlocked/usb-controller.md

 The TKey, even the TKey Unlocked, usually comes with the USB controller firmware already flashed.
-If you need to change it for some reason, perhaps if you have an older Unlocked and changes has been done to the CH552 firmware, you need to flash it yourself.
+If you need to change it for some reason, perhaps if you have an older TKey Unlocked and changes have been done to the CH552 firmware, you need to flash it yourself.

 The firmware is kept in [usb_interface/ch552_fw](https://github.com/tillitis/tillitis-key1/tree/main/hw/usb_interface/ch552_fw).